Faluyi/faluyi/README.md

 My commitment to excellence is reflected in my consistent five-star reputation on Fiverr, where I've delivered high-quality websites using popular CMS platforms such as WordPress and Wix, ensuring client satisfaction.

-Currently, I am serving as a Full Stack Web Developer Intern at the Smart Systems Research Laboratory.
-In this role, I apply system analysis and design principles to develop fully functional and custom web applications.
+I apply system analysis and design principles to develop fully functional and custom web applications.
 My focus is on lightweight, responsive design, and delivering an optimal user experience.
 I am dedicated to creating web solutions that not only meet but exceed expectations.

 My passion for web development and my drive to deliver exceptional results make me a valuable asset in the world of web development.